 Federal Aviation Administration, DOT.

-This document proposes the adoption of a new airworthiness directive (AD) that is applicable to Eurocopter France Model AS350B, BA, B1, B2, B3, D, and AS355E, F, F1, F2, and N helicopters.
-This proposal would require replacing certain circuit breakers.
-This proposal is prompted by the discovery of the loss of electrical continuity between the terminals of an installed circuit breaker.
-The actions specified by the proposed AD are intended to prevent loss of electrical power to the emergency flotation gear or other optional installations and subsequent loss of the helicopter emergency flotation capability.
+This amendment adopts a new airworthiness directive (AD) for Eurocopter France Model AS350B, BA, B1, B2, B3, D, and AS355E, F, F1, F2, and N helicopters that requires replacing certain circuit breakers.
+This amendment is prompted by the discovery of the loss of electrical continuity between the terminals of an installed circuit breaker.
+The actions specified by this AD are intended to prevent loss of electrical power to the emergency flotation gear or other optional installations and subsequent loss of the helicopter emergency flotation capability.

 FOR FURTHER INFORMATION CONTACT:

-The FAA estimates that 150 helicopters of U.S. registry would be affected by this proposed AD, that it would take approximately 0.25 work hours per helicopter to replace the circuit breakers, and that the average labor rate is $60 per work hour.
-Required parts would cost approximately $23 per helicopter.
-Based on these figures, the total cost impact of the proposed AD on U.S. operators is estimated to be $5,700, assuming the replacement of 150 circuit breakers.
+The FAA estimates that 150 helicopters of U.S. registry will be affected by this AD, that it will take approximately 0.25 work hour per helicopter to replace the circuit breakers, and that the average labor rate is $60 per work hour.
+Required parts will cost approximately $23 per helicopter.
+Based on these figures, the total cost impact of the AD on U.S. operators is estimated to be $5,700, assuming the replacement of 150 circuit breakers.

 List of Subjects in 14 CFR Part 39